 Dora is a decidedly white-collar village, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dora is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Dora who work in teaching (42.86%), management occupations (20.00%), and sales jobs (14.29%).

-Dora is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Dora doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Dora is a pretty powerful place.
 56.86% of the adults in Dora have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.